DrCrinkle/StockShotGun/README.md

 * Add async support ?
 * Add encryption to credentials
 * Fully automate by tracking FINRA and/or SEC filings
-* Add more brokers (Robinhood, Tradier, Webull, Ally, Schwab(if the TDA API sticks around when the companies are consolidated))
+* Add more brokers (Firstrade, Webull, Schwab(if the TDA API sticks around when the companies are consolidated))
 * Add per trade logging to a CSV